Home Spark

 • use replication

-• the default for persist / cache is memory + disk, with deserialization for memory and no replication
+• the default for persist / cache is memory + disk, storing in deserialized format in memory and using no replication

 • both cache and persist are lazy like transformations - they are only triggered once there is an action